 - 2B.
-A list of standard questions and activities used in an interview with a new student and family members, and a separate list of questions and activities for a transfer student and family members. - 2C.
-A typed hypothetical annual budget for an average studio/classroom indicating anticipated standard income and expenses. (actual income does not need to be listed).
+A list of questions and activities for an interview/audition with a new student and family members and a separate list of questions and activities for a transfer student and family members. - 2C.
+A typed hypothetical annual budget for an average studio/classroom indicating anticipated income and expenses. (actual income does not need to be listed).
 If the candidate is a salaried music teacher or college/university pedagogy student teacher (rather than an independent studio teacher), prepare a prototype budget for the studio/classroom.